 If any of the information contained in your application is proprietary, please note in the footer of the appropriate pages that the information is Confidential – Proprietary.
 Applicants should also note what parts of the application, program, concept, etc. are covered by copyright(s), trademark(s), or any other intellectual property rights and provide copies of the relevant documentation to support these copyrights.

-If you have any questions about the grants application process or would like a recommended proposal template, please contact PAS at: DhakaGrants@state.gov and include “proposal template” in the subject line.
+If you have any questions about the grants application process, please contact PAS at: DhakaGrants@state.gov.

 Pol/Econ Funding Opportunities